Hahn-Schickard/STAG-Information-Model/README.md

 - `VERSION` variable specifies package version number in the following format `${MAJOR}.${MINOR}.${PATCH}`.
 For more information see [Release versioning schema](CONTRIBUTING.md#release-versioning-schema)
 - `USER` variable specifies the name of release community (for example `hahn-schickard`, `bincrafters`, etc.), it is used to showcase that this package is outside of [conan-center-index](https://conan.io/center/) repository
-- `CHANEL` variable specifies the package type, i.e. if it is a stable, development or nightly release
+- `CHANEL` variable specifies the package type, i.e. if it is a stable, development or nightly release, defaults to empty

 ### Conan v1

 To create local conan packages run the following command in project root directory:

 ```bash